(PHP 4 >= 4.2.0, PHP 5)

 <?php

-function modulo($a$b) {
+function modulo($a, $b) {

-$a $b floor($a $b);
+return $a - $b * floor($a / $b);

 }